-If you do specialize in a motorsport you can earn much more than the average, as we have shown with NASCAR.
-Top F1 mechanics may earn around £60,000 if they are very experienced, however the team may also pay out win bonuses.
+If you specialize in a motorsport you can earn much more than the average, as we have shown with NASCAR.
+Top F1 mechanics may earn around £60,000 if they are very experienced, and the team may also pay out win bonuses.
 This could be per race, or per championship.
 It is quite common for championship winning teams to pay bonuses of up to £10,000 to their mechanics.

 A Competitive Industry

 The position of a race car mechanic is a highly competitive one, and you will be going head to head with a lot of other candidates for the same job.
 This means you really want to have as many things working in your favor as possible, in terms of both your education and your experience.
 There are specific courses you can take, and you can also try to get some experience in a garage if possible.